GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 end
 ```

-Head over to the [official documentation](https://github.com/airbrake/airbrake-ruby#airbrakeadd_filter) for more details on filtering.
+Head over to the [documentation](https://github.com/airbrake/airbrake-ruby#airbrakeadd_filter) for more details on filtering.

 ### Dynamic Promise Callbacks